datature/resources/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+There are two kinds of model can be downloaded from Nexus
 ### File Structure

 Description for each file and folder in terms of its content or purpose.